Pijler/lang-scanner/README.md

 -   ⚙️ Flexible configuration for methods (`__`, `trans`, `trans_choice`, `t`, `i18n.t`, …).
 -   📂 Supports multiple paths and modules.
 -   🧩 Extensible via `extends` for modular configs.
--   ✅ `check` ensures all language files have the same keys.
+-   ✅ `check` or `--check` checks if all language files have the same keys.
 -   📑 `sort` automatically orders JSON keys globally (**enabled by default**).
 -   🔗 `--dot` saves translations in dot notation.
 -   🚫 `--no-update` skips updating JSON files when running `check` (verification only).
+-   🔀 `merge` or `--merge` combines duplicate or related translations into a single entry.
+-   📝 `--duplicate` lists all duplicate translations for review.
+-   ❌ `--remove` removes duplicate translations, keeping only the main version, when running `duplicate`.

 ### 📦 Installation